-Name and/or Address of Record
+Name, Address and Employer of Record

-(1) Name of Record:

-(a) A licensee of the Board shall keep his/her current legal name on file with the Board at all times.

-(b) At the time of a change of name, the licensee shall send a signed, written notification of change of name to the Board of Nursing, accompanied by legal proof of that name change.
-Legal proof shall be in the form of a birth certificate, marriage certificate or a court order/decree.

-(c) Upon receipt of written notification of name, the Board will change its licensing records to reflect the licensee's name change.

-(d) The licensee shall submit an application for a duplicate license/certificate and appropriate fee to the Board to obtain a duplicate license/certificate reflecting the change of name.
+- (1) Name of Record: - (a) A licensee of the Board shall establish and keep his/her current legal name on file with the Board at all times. - (b) The name currently on file with the Board shall be considered the name of record. - (c) At the time of a name change, the licensee shall send a signed, written notification of change of name to the Board, accompanied by legal proof of that name change.
+Legal proof shall be in the form of official records such as a birth certificate, marriage certificate or a court order/decree. - (d) Upon receipt of written notification and legal proof of name change, the Board will change its records to reflect the licensee's name change. - (e) The name of record shall be the same name used for nursing practice. - (2) Address of Record: - (a) Licensee shall keep his/her current home address on file with the Board at all times. - (b) The home address currently on file with the Board shall be considered the address of record. - (c) Upon receipt of notification from the licensee of a change of home address, the Board will change its records to reflect the licensee's current address. - (d) The Board will send all correspondence, the Board Newsletter and all official documents, including license renewal notices and Notices of Proposed Disciplinary Action to the licensee's address of record with the Board.

-(2) Address of Record:

-(a) Licensee shall keep his/her current home address as the licensee's address of record on file with the Board at all times.

-(b) Upon receipt of notification from the licensee of a change of home address, the Board will change its licensing records to reflect the licensee's current address.

-(c) The Board will send all correspondence, the Board Newsletter and all official documents, including license renewal notices and Notices of Proposed Disciplinary Action to the licensee's address of record with the Board.

-(d) A Notice of Proposed Disciplinary Action sent to the licensee at the licensee's address of record by certified mail or registered mail, is sufficient notice even if the licensee fails to or refuses to respond to the postal service "return receipt" and never receives the Notice.
-Such mailing permits the Board to proceed with disciplinary action in the absence of a request for a hearing.
+- (e) A Notice of Proposed Disciplinary Action sent to the licensee at the licensee's address of record by certified mail or registered mail, is sufficient notice even if the licensee fails to or refuses to respond to the postal service "return receipt" and never receives the Notice.
+Such mailing permits the Board to proceed with disciplinary action in the absence of a request for a hearing. - (3) Employer of Record: Any licensed nurse actively practicing nursing shall report his/her current nursing employer(s) and employer's mailing address(es) to the Board.
+All employers, where the licensed nurse is working within his/her given scope of practice, must be reported.
+Each change in employer and employer's mailing address must be submitted to the Board no later than 30 days after the change.

-(3) When a licensee of the Board has his/her license stolen or lost, the licensee shall apply to the Board for a duplicate license/nurse practitioner certificate and submit the appropriate fee to the Board for a duplicate license/certificate.

-Hist: NER 25, f.
-9-22-75, ef.
-10-10-75; NER 5-1981, f. & ef.
-11-24-81; NER 6, 1983, f. & ef.
-12-9-83; NB 5-1987, f. & ef.
-7-1-87; NB 1-1994, f. & cert. ef.
-4-1-94; Renumbered from 851-020-0191; BN 10-1998, f. & cert. ef.
-8-7-98; BN 1-2003, f. & cert. ef.
-3-6-03
+Stats.
+Implement.
+Okto 5136 Hist:.
+NER 25, f.
+9-22-75, cf. 10-10-75; NER 5-1981, f. & cf. 11-24-81; NER 6, 1983, f. & cf. 12-9-83; NB 5-1987, f. & cf. 7-1-87; NB 1-1994, f. & ccrt. cf. 4-1-94; Renumbered from 851-020-0191; BN 10-1998, f. & ccrt. cf. 8-7-98; BN 1-2003, f. & ccrt. cf. 3-6-03; BN 3-2009, f. & ccrt. cf. 6-26-09